 Hollywood Gaming at Mahoning Valley Race Course

 Penn's third gaming property in Ohio features an on-site racetrack, though currently it doesn't offer gaming beyond slot machines.
 It also serves food.
 It's another potential site for a Barstool sportsbook.
 Projected Sportsbook: Barstool Sportsbook

 Hollywood Gaming at Dayton Raceway

-This is another property owned by Penn Gaming and another opportunity for a Barstool sportsbook.
-This racino has plenty of food options available, and is located conveniently off of I-70 and I-75.
+Another property owned by Penn Gaming and another opportunity for a Barstool sportsbook.
+This racino has plenty of food options and is conveniently located off of I-70 and I-75.
 Projected Sportsbook: Barstool Sportsbook

 MGM Northfield Park

 A Cleveland property owned by gaming giant MGM, this property is known for its entertainment.
-This property has a racetrack and plenty of slot machines.
+It features a racetrack and plenty of slot machines.
 Its the expected site for a potential BetMGM sportsbook.
 Probable Sportsbook: BetMGM

 Miami Valley Gaming

 Owned by Churchill Downs, this property features a racing track, a wide variety of slot machines, as well as various dining and drink options.
 It's a partnership opportunity for mobile apps without their own casinos, as earlier this year Churchill Downs plans to discontinue its TwinSpires mobile app by the end of the year.
 Sportsbook: TBD